CurlyBytes/static-blog/README.md

 to open cli on the php  webserver
 ``
-docker exec -it staticblog_php-fpm bash
+docker exec -it static-blog_php-fpm_1 bash
 ``

 `` phpunit test in codeingnier